christianfosli/christianfosli.github.io/content/about.md

 path = "about"
 +++

-Software engineer from Stavanger, Norway.
+I'm a software engineer from Stavanger, Norway.
-Works mostly with backend dotnet, kubernetes, and Infra-as-Code.
+I work mostly with backend dotnet, kubernetes and infrastructure-as-code.
-Likes to use rust for hobby projects.
+I like to use rust for hobby projects.
+I'm also a Linux enthusiast and very comfortable in the terminal.

-Likes to bicycle and lift weights.
+Outside of tech I like to bicycle, work out/lift weights, and spend time with my family and friends.
-Husband and dad of 1.
+I'm a husband and a dad to an amazing 1-year-old son.